6. Social ValuesGo back to program

 - Survey recreational fishers to understand values of different recreational fishing activities and perception of the port development.

 - Map spatial human patterns, values and areas of potential conflict for non-fishing recreational activities.
-You can access the public survey here and detailed mapping instructions here.
+The public survey has now closed.

 - Develop an economic framework to analyse both the market (financial) and non-market (social and environmental) benefits and costs of different environmental design options.